atrauzzi/protoculture/readme.md

 #### Service Providers
 Service providers are responsible for telling the dependency injection system about new classes and functionality.
-All `ServiceProvider` instances are created when a `Suite` is booted.
+All `ServiceProvider` instances are created when a `Bundle` is booted.
 They are then asked to make registrations against the context.

 If you've used [Laravel](http://laravel.com), these should be very familiar.

-#### Suites
+#### Bundles
-Suites represent the topmost entrypoint for a grouping of Apps.
-Your entrypoint scripts should be able to instantiate a suite and call the `run` method on it with little fuss.
-You configure your suite by way of the `Platform`, `App` and `ServiceProvider` types.
+Bundles represent the topmost entrypoint for a grouping of Apps.
+Your entrypoint scripts should be able to instantiate a bundle and call the `run` method on it with little fuss.
+You configure your bundle by way of the `Platform`, `App` and `ServiceProvider` types.

-The final role of the `Suite` is to act as a language-level root for bundling an entire dependency graph.
+The final role of the `Bundle` is to act as a language-level root for bundling an entire dependency graph.
 This is most useful when authoring browser applications.
-Because suites are the first thing run in a protoculture application, the suite module automatically includes popular fetch, promise and reflect-metadata polyfills.
+Because bundles are the first thing run in a protoculture application, the bundle module automatically includes popular fetch, promise and reflect-metadata polyfills.

 #### Platforms